urvin-shah/ConnectFour/README.md

 Tests run: 11, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.183 s - in com.game.ConnectFourTest
 ```
 Note: I wrote the Unit test cases for the ConnectFour class only.

-Note: I wrote the Unit test cases for the ConnectFour class only.